obsidiandynamics/zerolog/README.md

 ===
 Low-overhead logging façade for performance-sensitive applications.

-# What is ZeroLog?
+# What is Zerolog?
-ZeroLog (abbreviated to Zlg) is a logging façade with two fundamental design objectives:
+Zerolog (abbreviated to Zlg) is a logging façade with two fundamental design objectives:

 1. **Ultra-low overhead for suppressed logging.** In other words, the cost of calling a log method when logging for that level has been disabled is negligible.
 2. **Uncompromised code coverage.** Suppression of logging should not impact statement and branch coverage metrics.
 A log entry is a statement like any other.